 Clear the storage clutter for the Google Play store by deleting the Cache memory and app data.

-Go to Settings > Apps & Notifications locate Google Play Store and tap on it.
+Go to Settings > Apps & Notifications locate Google Play Store, and tap on it.
 Now tap on Storage and Clear Storage and Clear Cache memory.

-Now check if you can download and install the apps if not then restart your phone and try again.
+Now check if you can download and install the apps if not, then restart your phone and try again.

-If it doesn’t work follow next.
+If it doesn’t work, follow next.

 3. Delete Cache & App Data for Download Manager

-Deleting app data and cache for download manager can fix the download error on the play store.
+Deleting app data and cache for the download manager can fix the download error on the play store.

-You will all the installed apps along with system apps, scroll down to find Download Manager.
+You will all the installed apps along with system apps; scroll down to find Download Manager.

-Now, tap on Download Manager and tap on Storage it will open another interface from there tap on Clear Storage and Clear Cache to delete all the acquired cache and app data.
+Now, tap on Download Manager and tap on Storage.
+It will open another interface from there; tap on Clear Storage and Clear Cache to delete all the acquired cache and app data.

-Deleting storage clutters for download manager will reset it.
+Deleting storage clutters for the download manager will reset it.
 Now, try to download apps and check if it is downloading.